Major upgrades are being delivered to allow more trains to run more reliably once Crossrail services begin. These include:

 The bridge has been named ‘Sams Bridge’, after Richard Sams who had been the project engineer on Stockley from its inception in 2011 and whose work on the project played a major part in ensuring its success.
 Richard sadly died suddenly in 2014 while on holiday in Mexico.

-Currently freight trains leave the yard by crossing the passenger tracks between Ealing Broadway and Acton Main Line stations.
+Freight trains leave the yard by crossing the passenger tracks between Ealing Broadway and Acton Main Line stations.
 The new dive-under allows Paddington-bound passenger trains to pass under an exiting freight train without being delayed, increasing capacity and reliability.

 The excavation of the dive-under itself began in October 2013 following nearly two years of work to re-configure the freight yard, which involved moving the tracks in the yard eight metres to the north, line by line over many weekends, and then putting in a new junction.
 The dive-under came into service in January 2017.